 Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
 They are trained to be alert to inappropriate language or behaviour;

 The school has the right, and duty, to investigate incidents of bullying involving our pupils which take place outside school hours, on school visits and trips or that otherwise occur outside of school.
 The school has the right to take disciplinary measures in respect of such acts.
+It is important to recognise that there is culpability if you see or are aware of bullying but do nothing about it.
+Neglecting to act makes the bystander complicit in the bullying.
+If you are aware of bullying happening in the school it should immediately be reported to a member of staff.

 Parents